 Heydrich must have been feeling unusually kind, because he kept Naujocks on.
 From 1936 to 1937 Naujocks was sent on a casual tour of Europe to familiarise himself with major cities and locations.
 On SD money.
 At this stage I’m starting to wonder if Heydrich was declining in the head when he kept blowing money on Naujocks, but I digress.
 Naujocks travelled to Turkey, Bulgaria, Romania, Greece, Sweden, Norway, Denmark, France and England.

 Accompanied by an SS man who worked for industrial giant AEG, Naujocks would have had the perfect cover if he wished to take the initiative and make contact with potential informers, gather intelligence on key sites in Europe or meet key political figures under the auspice of business to gain valuable information from their chatter, even if these weren’t his orders when he set off.
 Instead Naujocks made no attempt to do any intelligence work whatsoever or even request to do any, regarding the trips as recreational.
-To be fair, Heydrich seems to have expected him to do none anyway and was apparently content with paying through the (very long) nose for his friend.
+To be fair, it seems the trip was indeed intended to be recreational by Heydrich, who was apparently content with paying through the (very long) nose for his friend.
 Dictatorships don’t like underlings taking the initiative – especially the Nazi regime.
-Naujocks was well aware of what happened to Ernst Röhm.
+Naujocks was well aware of what happened to Ernst Röhm and thus had little initiative to show any initiative himself.

 In autumn 1937 Heydrich rewarded Naujocks for his… Erm… Valuable work, by making him an SS Captain and placing him in SD-Ausland.
 Heydrich then rewarded him further by introducing him to Himmler, Goring, Ribbentrop, Goebbels and other senior Nazis.
 In early 1938 Naujocks became a major and was made chief of the South-East Europe sector of SD-Ausland (also known as Office III of the SD).
 Naujocks’ appointment changed very little in SD-Ausland, he tended to rely on patriotic German businessmen working abroad who willingly provided him with information and expected no reimbursement for their services.